-Beware, however, that funding for the Public Sector Decarbonisation Scheme is limited to £1bn and that BEIS expects installations to be completed by 31 March 2021, or at the latest by 30 September 2021.
+Beware, however, that funding for the Public Sector Decarbonisation Scheme is limited to £1bn and that BEIS expects installations to be completed by 31 March 2022 (extended on publication of the Green Industrial Revolution on 18 November 2020).

 Opportunity for Central Government and Local Government to decarbonise non domestic buildings